What Is A Solar Ready Panel

 Solar energy is the trend nowadays.
 It’s a free and clean source of energy that won’t only reduce your carbon footprint, but also save you tons of electricity money each month.

-In fact, according to the National Renewable Energy Lab, the United States installs roughly 7 million pounds of solar panels every single day.
+According to the National Renewable Energy Lab, the United States installs roughly 7 million pounds of solar panels every single day.

-Because there are many solar panels being installed each day, fears of inexperienced solar installers overloading your main bus have risen.
+And because there are many solar panels being installed each day, fears of inexperienced solar installers overloading your main bus have risen.

 Therefore, the States updated the National Electricity Code and added strict regulations to protect homes with solar systems from overloading the main bus, which can cause fires.

 But, what does it have to do with solar ready panels?

 Well, the short answer is that solar ready panels are just like electrical panels, the only difference is that they are designed with more clear breakers, so you can easily connect both utility and solar energy with appropriate markings as required by the NEC code.

 If you need to learn more about what are solar ready panels, then you came to just the right place.

 - How solar systems are connected to the main panel

 - 120% rule